Congenital Radioulnar Synostosis

 Changsha, CN

-Yongjia Yang practices in Changsha, China.
+Yongjia Yang practices practicing medicine in Changsha, China.
 Yang is rated as an Elite expert by MediFind in the treatment of Congenital Radioulnar Synostosis.
-Their top areas of expertise are Congenital Radioulnar Synostosis, Mosaic Variegated Aneuploidy Syndrome, 47 XYY Syndrome, and Micrognathia.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Congenital Radioulnar Synostosis, Mosaic Variegated Aneuploidy Syndrome, 47 XYY Syndrome, and Micrognathia.

 Languages Spoken: